F1: Sebastian Vettel loses his cool as Lewis Hamilton wins Canadian Grand Prix | DW | 09.06.2019

 Vettel avoided interviews and walked through the paddock straight to the stewards, cameras following him all the way.
 He eventually returned to the green room, but not before the frustration got the better of him and swapped the signs by the cars so that his read first and Hamilton's second.

 It was a human response, but also a sign of Vettel letting the emotion get the better of him.
 This season he has spent most of the time on the edge or just off the podium.
-Last time out's second-placed finish in Monaco was a refreshing change.
+His second-placed finish last time out in Monaco was a refreshing change.
 His last race win came at Spa last season.
 It has been a tough stretch for the man who used to dominate the sport.

 This isn't the first time that Vettel has shown his frustration, but it was perhaps the rawest he has appeared.
 The conversations had behind closed doors will likely be loud.